AN IMPORTANT PAIR 19TH CENTURY BOULLE CABINET - REF No. 4023

 H: 53 1/2 in / 136 cm ; W: 91 1/2 in / 232.5 cm ; D: 21 1/2 in / 54.5 cm

-A magnificent 19th century French gilt-bronze mounted ebony and ebonised, cut-brass, pewter and red tortoiseshell marquetry cabinet in the Boulle style, the rectangular top with brass mounted rim over decorated ormolu frieze above four reeded brass inlaid pillars with brass capitals, the exceptional centre door profusely decorated with ormolu scrolls and head mounts, flanked by two glazed doors decorated in red boulle and silver inlay, the interior fitted with shelves, the base with four Bacchic masks terminating on turned tapering toupie ormolu mounted feet.
+A magnificent pair of early 19th century French gilt-bronze mounted ebony and ebonised, cut-brass, pewter and red tortoiseshell marquetry cabinet in the Boulle style, the rectangular top with brass mounted rim over decorated ormolu frieze above four reeded brass inlaid pillars with brass capitals, the exceptional centre door profusely decorated with ormolu scrolls and head mounts, flanked by two glazed doors decorated in red boulle and silver inlay, the interior fitted with shelves, the base with four Bacchic masks terminating on turned tapering toupie ormolu mounted feet.

 Provenance: The Long Hall, Kilkenny Castle, Kilkenny.